sparrowMa/Tipper/README.md

 The following **required** functionality is complete:

-* [:heavy_check_mark:] User can enter a bill amount, choose a tip percentage, and see the tip and total values.
+* [:balloon:] User can enter a bill amount, choose a tip percentage, and see the tip and total values.

 The following **optional** features are implemented:

-* [ ] Settings page to change the default tip percentage.
+* [:balloon:] Settings page to change the default tip percentage.
-* [ ] Making sure the keyboard is always visible and the bill amount is always the first responder.
-This way the user doesn't have to tap anywhere to use this app.
-Just launch the app and start typing.

 The following **additional** features are implemented:
-* [ ] Adding a "split the bill" section to enable user spliting the bill after total calculation is done.
+* [:balloon:] Adding a "split the bill" section to enable user spliting the bill after total calculation is done.

 ## Video Walkthrough